imperialwicket/Cloud-Prize/Submission.md

 ## Provide Links to Github Repo's for your Submission

+### Hubot-asgard

 [hubot-asgard](https://github.com/imperialwicket/hubot-asgard)

+Hubot-asgard is a Hubot plugin for viewing status and managing standard Asgard tasks via Hubot.

 I plan to collect announcements at [imperialwicket.com](http://imperialwicket.com/tag/netflix).
 I will keep an updated list of the latest releases here, as well as information regarding related repositories.